gambolputty/wikitable2csv/readme.md

 # wikitable2csv
 A web tool to extract tables from Wikipedia pages and convert them to CSV.
-Available online [here](http://wikitable2csv.ggor.de/).
+Use it online [here](http://wikitable2csv.ggor.de/).

 ## How to use
 1. Enter the URL of the Wikipedia page containing the table(s).